Suidae: Physical characteristics

 Suids belong to the order Artiodactyla, and are generally regarded as the living members of that order most similar to the ancestral form.
 Unlike most other members of the order, they have four hooves on each foot, although they walk only on the middle two digits, with the others staying clear of the ground.
 They also have a simple stomach, rather than the more complex ruminant stomach found in most other artiodactyl families.

 They are small to medium animals, varying in size from 58 to 66 cm in length, and 6 to 9 kg in weight in the case of the pygmy hog, to 130–210 cm and 100–275 kg in the giant forest hog.
 They have large heads and short necks, with relatively small eyes and prominent ears.
-Their heads have a distinctive snout, ending in a disc-shaped nose.
+Their heads have a distinctive snout, ending in a disc-shaped nose with a neomorphic bone called the rostral that aids in foraging.
 Suids typically have a bristly coat, and a short tail ending in a tassle.
 The males possess a corkscrew-shaped penis, which fits into a similarly shaped groove in the female's cervix.

 Suids have a well-developed sense of hearing, and are vocal animals, communicating with a series of grunts, squeals, and similar sounds.
 They also have an acute sense of smell.
 Many species are omnivorous, eating grass, leaves, roots, insects, worms, and even frogs or mice.
 Other species are more selective and purely herbivorous.